Custom properties

 Index references to other content from a custom property

 If the custom property stores references to other content instances, you should also have a "soft" link indexer for the type.
-In that case, when an editor tries to delete a content item, a warning appears if a property on another content item holds a reference to the item to be deleted.
+In that case, when an editor tries to delete a content item, a warning displays if a property on another content item holds a reference to the item to be deleted.
 If the custom property is inheriting PropertyContentReference

 , PropertyUrl